 Based upon availability

 1) Large open space with tables & chairs (Media Center or PLC meeting room)

 2) Access to a basketball

 3) On Campus: 60 minutes of set-up and strike time

 4) On-Campus: Projector and screen (or blank wall)

-5) Virtual: Zoom online meeting platform
+5) Virtual: Zoom online meeting platform (when applicable)

 A list of suggested materials will be provided, but workshop kits will be delivered to the school.